Canop/lazy-regex/README.md

 * they can hold flags as suffix: `let case_insensitive_regex = regex!("ab*"i);`
 * regex creation is less verbose

-This macro builds normal instances of `regex::Regex` so all the usual features are available.
+This macro returns references to normal instances of `regex::Regex` so all the usual features are available.

 You may also use shortcut macros for testing a match or capturing groups as substrings: